henryliuser/studio1/studio1.md

 _**Polish**_
--add bob and slight rot to platforms when u land on them (celeste) -chain damage text pops with each chain (Use Separate Tween EZ) -italicize character when moving
+-add bob and slight rot to platforms when u land on them (celeste) -italicize character when moving
--floating damage text (scale in and out)
 -floating item pickup text
 -hitstop
 -hit effects (rivals, slo-mo)